 So there would be no disrobing on the jangada.
 And thank God — I hadn’t brought enough sunblock for that!

-Unable to practice any of the three cherished R’s, the afternoon quickly descended into a long secession of B&M (Bitching & Moaning).
-I can’t say I’m proud of it — would rather portray myself as a strong man out there, a stoic man — a manly man.
+Unable to practice any of my three cherished R’s, the afternoon quickly descended into a long secession of B&M (Bitching & Moaning).
+I can’t say I’m proud of it.
+I would rather portray myself as being strong out there, as being stoic, as being, well, manly.
 But truth be told that wasn’t the case.
-Surrounded by four brothers, two up and two down, I learned a lot about the weakness of men while growing up.
+Surrounded as I was by four brothers, two up and two down, I learned a lot about the weakness of men growing up.
 And believe me, I would rather not go there.

-I will only say that we were not a close-knit family.
+I will only say we were not the closest of brothers.
 More a pack of wolves thrown together for the sake of survival — punching and kicking and biting.
-And we had a knack for discovering each other’s faults and using those faults to our best advantage — physically and psychologically.
+And we had a knack for discovering each other’s faults and using those faults to our best advantage — physically as well as emotionally.

-Even now when we get together for Thanksgiving or Christmas (that is, those of us who can actually stomach it) we have a hard time lowering our guard.
-We tend to keep our knives and forks close at hand.
-Though we may smile and say all the appropriate things one is supposed to say at such holiday festivities, behind it all we are more likely thinking: What did he mean by that?
+Even now when we get together for Thanksgiving or Christmas (that is, those of us who can actually stomach it) we have a hard time lowering our guards.
+We tend to keep our knives and forks close at hand just in case.
+Though we may smile and say all the appropriate things one is supposed to say at such holiday festivities, behind it we are more likely thinking: What did he mean by that?
 Why is he looking at me that way?
-That was my piece of meat, dammit!
-Where this is going, I haven’t a clue — I guess I just needed to get it off of my chest.
-Oh, yes — weakness!
-My weakness on the blistering deck of that jangada.
+That was my piece of meat, God dammit!
+Where this is going, I haven’t a clue.
+I guess I just needed to get it off of my chest.
+Oh, yes — weakness! — my own weakness on that third afternoon.

-To be honest, it was the self-pitying kind, the whining kind, the Bitching & Moaning kind, the why, oh why, oh why did I ever ask to go on this fucking trip kind.
+It was what you might call the self-pitying kind, the whining kind, the Bitching & Moaning kind, the why, oh why, oh why did I ever ask to go on this fucking trip kind.
 It was not very pretty, but what weakness is?
 What can I say?
 It’s not like I’d turned into some pathetic lump of quivering flesh (a very irritated lump of quivering flesh), raising a bandaged finger to the heavens and begging for deliverance.
 But close, pretty darn close.

-And still I have not yet mentioned the biggest irritant of all during that long and trying afternoon; quite possibly the biggest burden of the entire trip.
+And still I have not yet touched on the biggest irritant of all during that long and trying afternoon; quite possibly the biggest burden of the entire trip.
 The one that makes the others pale in comparison.
 The one that makes the others contract, peristaltically you might say, in contraposition.